 Singapore Domain Name Dispute Resolution Services

-Disputes over who is entitled to a particular domain name may arise where there is more than one party interested in using the same domain name.
-The parties to a typical domain name dispute are the registrant of the domain name and the party applying to take over the domain name.
+Battles over who is entitled to use a particular business name may arise when more than one party wants to use the same name.
+Typically, this dispute involves the person who registered the domain name and the party applying to take over that name.

-The Singapore Domain Name Dispute Resolution Policy (SDRP) provides a framework for resolving ‘.sg’ domain name disputes.
-It has been adopted by the Singapore Network Information Centre Private Limited (SGNIC) as the registration authority for ‘.sg’ domain names, and offers a quicker and cheaper way of resolving ‘.sg’ domain name disputes compared to going to court.
+The Singapore Domain Name Dispute Resolution Policy (SDRP) gives a framework for ironing out ‘.sg’ wrangles.
+It has been adopted by the Singapore Network Information Centre Private Limited (SGNIC) as the registration authority for ‘.sg’ domain names.
+The SDRP is a quicker and cheaper way of resolving ‘.sg’ clashes compared with going to court.

 The SDRP framework is managed by SMC.